2021-22 Doctoral Program Advising Contacts

 The Faculty Adviser for GSI Affairs functions as a liaison among and between the Graduate Division, program faculty, and GSIs.
 The Faculty Adviser for GSI Affairs provides information concerning policies relating to GSIs to faculty and GSIs in the program; and raises issues on their behalf with the administration.

 The Equity Adviser consults with the Head Graduate Adviser and the other Graduate Advisers in the program to ensure that diversity is taken into account in the recruitment, selection, and retention of graduate students.

 The Head Graduate Adviser

 The Head Graduate Adviser is a tenured member of the Academic Senate faculty, appointed by the dean of the Graduate Division each academic year, on behalf of the Graduate Council.
 The Head Graduate Adviser is an official deputy of the Dean of the Graduate Division in matters affecting graduate students.
 Only the Head Graduate Adviser can sign documents or make requests to the Graduate Division on matters concerning graduate enrollment, degrees, academic progress, or financial aid, such as admission, readmission, change or addition of major, or graduate standing.
-Signature authority for routine administrative matters in the School of Social Welfare is delegated to the Assistant Dean for Admissions and Student Services, and the Graduate Student Affairs Officer (GSAO).
+Signature authority for routine administrative matters in the School of Social Welfare is delegated to the Assistant Dean for Admissions and Student Services and designated Graduate Student Affairs Officers (GSAOs).